markusvoelter/ProgrammingBasics/doc/chapter03_types/index.md

 `val` is inferred to be the type of the value's expression.
 The type for `time` is then `number[20|20]`, not a big surprise.

 It gets more interesting for `twoDistances`.
-Its type is `number[200|200]`, so the type system actually updates the ranges based on the arithmetic operator `*`.
+Its type is `number[200|200]`, so the types are automatically computed to reflexr ranges based on the arithmetic operator `*`.
 For `maybeDistanes` it is even more interesting, because, depending on whether `someBoolean` is true or not, the resulting value is either 100 or 200; so the type of the `if` is `number[100|200]` to make sure